YenruoY/android_debloater/README.md

 These apps are usually can't be removed by Android Package manager.
 Most of these apps are pre installed on Android regardless of the user wants them or not.

-The script needs a <b>Text file</b> named <b>package.list</b>, which will contain the name of the packages to be removed.
+The script needs a <b>Text file</b> named <b>google.list</b>, which will contain the name of the packages to be removed.
 * <b>Note : One line should contain only one apk package names without any space in between</b>.

 # Instructions

-  1. In the `package.list` file, insert all the package names that are to be removed (there are two more file `package2.list` and `google.list` containing some more packages)
+  1. In the `google.list` file, insert all the package names that are to be removed (there are two more file `package.list` and `package2.list` containing some more packages)
   2. ADB <b>MUST</b> be installed and USB debugging must be turned ON in the Android device
   3. Connect the Android device with your computer through USB cable
   4. Run the script